3 min read

 teaching english in thailand

-Electronics: North America uses 110 volt outlets while Thailand uses 220 volt outlets.
+Electronics: North America uses 110-volt outlets while Thailand uses 220-volt outlets.
 Bring a converter/adapter so your electronics don’t get fried.
-The plug in style is the same type you would bring to Europe and normally North America.
+The plug-in style is the same type you would bring to Europe and normally to North America.

 Gifts for the School: When teaching English in Thailand, bringing a small gift from your home country for your school makes a great first impression and starts the conversation about different cultures.
 Some nice gift ideas include: